Treatment

 Helical defects

-The contour and rigidity of the helix is due to the underlying shape and curvature of the auricular cartilage.
+The underlying shape and curvature of the auricular cartilage gives rise to the contour and rigidity of the helix.
 The helix arises from the helical root and curves in a semicircular fashion upward then downward to the lobule.
 The lobule does not contain cartilage.
 Maintaining the shape and contour of the helix is paramount in recreating a normal-appearing ear.
-Even a subtle deviation from the normal curvature or a disruption in the contour makes the ear appear abnormal.
+Even a subtle deviation from the normal curvature or a disruption in the contour can lead to an abnormal appearance of the ear.

 Primary linear repair

-Small helical defects with intact cartilage can be repaired with linear layered closures (see Media File 3).
+Small helical defects with intact cartilage can be repaired with linear layered closures (see the image below).
 However, this type of closure does narrow the width of the helix.
-To better blend this narrowing, the length of the closure may need to be lengthened to taper this effect.
-Even in larger defects in which cartilage is missing, primary linear closures can be used.
-In situations in which the patient's condition precludes a complicated closure, the exposed cartilage can be trimmed and the anterior and posterior skin simply reapproximated (oversewed).
+To better blend this narrowing, the length of the closure may need to be lengthened to taper this effect over a longer surface area.
+Even in larger defects in which cartilage is missing, primary linear closures can sometimes be used.
+If a patient's underlying comorbidity precludes a complicated closure, the exposed cartilage can be trimmed and the anterior and posterior skin simply reapproximated (oversewed).

 Wedge excision repair

-Defects on most aspects of the helix can be repaired with a wedge excision (see Media File 4).
+Defects on most aspects of the helix can be repaired with a wedge excision (see the image below).
 The principle behind the wedge closure is the conversion of the defect into a full-thickness (anterior skin, cartilage, posterior skin) triangular wedge.
-Ideally, the inner corner of the wedge is 30° to minimize the formation of a dog ear.
+Ideally, the inner corner of the wedge is 30° or less to minimize the formation of a dog ear.

-For larger defects, full-thickness Burrow triangles can be superiorly and inferiorly excised to form a star (see Media File 5).5 The wedge is repaired by carefully reapproximating each layer (ie, posterior skin, cartilage, anterior skin).
+For larger defects, full-thickness Burrow triangles can be superiorly and inferiorly excised to form a star (see the image below).
+Results are best in defects less than 2.5 cm in diameter.
+[11] The wedge is repaired by carefully reapproximating each layer (ie, posterior skin, cartilage, anterior skin).
 The helix must be meticulously realigned to prevent notching.
-The use of vertical mattress sutures on the helix helps prevent this problem.
+The use of vertical mattress sutures on the helix helps prevent this cosmetic complication.
 The ear wedge always makes the ear smaller; therefore, the size of the defect is the limiting factor.

 Chondrocutaneous advancement flap procedure